 Soft Sourdough Orange Rolls

-Indulge in the mouthwatering goodness of soft sourdough orange rolls, the citrusy cousin of classic cinnamon rolls.
-These delectable rolls are infused with the vibrant flavor of fresh orange zest, adding a delightful twist to your breakfast.
+Soft sourdough orange rolls are my favorite.
+A citrusy cousin of classic sourdough cinnamon rolls, these orange rolls are filled with the vibrant flavors of fresh orange zest and orange juice.
 Made with 100% natural yeast, soft sourdough orange rolls have the health benefits of fermentation, making them a delicious option for a special morning.
 I love eating them warm and covered with ooey gooey orange frosting.
 Enjoy this recipe for the best soft sourdough orange rolls!

 Sample Sourdough Baking Schedule for the Soft Sourdough Orange Rolls